mantidproject/documents/Design/CrashReporting/DesignDocument.md

 ### First screen

-Apologises and seeks the users' permissions for reporting levels
+Apologises and seeks the users' permissions for reporting levels.

 ![Figure1](CrashScreen.png)

 ### Final screen

-Thank the user for their effort
+Thank the user for their effort.

 ![FigureFinal](FinalScreen.png)